lunohodov/monarch/README.md

 Another issue is that data migration files usually stay in `db/migrate` for posterity.
 As a result, they will run whenever a developer sets up their local development environment.
-For a pristine database, this is unnecessary.
-Especially when there are [scripts][2] to seed the correct data.
+This is unnecessary for a pristine database.
+Especially so when there are [scripts][2] to seed the correct data.

-In addition, using `ActiveRecord` models in migrations can [complicate things further](#using-activerecord-models-in-migrations).
+In addition, using ActiveRecord models in migrations has its [quirks](#using-activerecord-models-in-migrations).

 The purpose of `monarch_migrate` is to solve the above issues with separating data from schema migrations.
 It assumes that:

-- You run data migrations *only* on production and use [scripts][2] i.e. `dev:prime` for local development.
+- You run data migrations *only* on production and rely on seed [scripts][2] i.e. `dev:prime` for local development.
 - You run data migrations manually.

 ## Install